yassnethga/DBMS_01/README.md

 **Question 1.1:** Why is `grep -v "^timestamp"` needed in the shell solution even though the files are already filtered with `grep -h "T02"`?
 Could this step be omitted?
 Justify your answer.

 > *Your answer:*
+     grep -h "T02" still includes header lines from each CSV file because every file contains its own header.
+     `grep -v "^timestamp"` is needed to remove these headers.
+     Without it, multiple header rows would appear in the output, making it messy and less readable.
+Therefore, it should not be omitted.

 **Question 1.2:** The shell solution uses `sensordata/T02_*.csv` as a file pattern, even though `grep -h "T02"` already filters for `T02`.
 Why is the file pattern still important — and what would happen if you used `sensordata/*.csv` instead?